WuBoytH/The-WuBoy-Ultimate-Modpack/README.md

 All the changes found in the WuBoy Ultimate Modpack can be found here:
  - https://tinyurl.com/WuBoyModpack
  - https://tinyurl.com/WuBoyModpackMusic

+The WuBoy Ultimate Music Modpack now supports the One-Slot Victory Theme mod by Coolsonickirby!
+ - [Download instructions can be found here.] ("https://gamebanana.com/gamefiles/17417")

 The WuBoy Ultimate Modpack Optionals includes:
  - text edits throughout menus, Star Fox's final smash subtitles, and Hero's spell list, for the fun of it =)